 Do you remember the time when your relationship was so sensual and passionate, that music flew in the air to your moves?
 Or do you not?

-We live in one of the most sexually modern times of the human history.
+We live in one of the most sexually modern times of human history.
 From dating apps or contraceptive pills, advancements in technologies have opened a wild range of new possibilities.
 From increasing acceptance of homosexuality to polyamory, the sexual revolution has matured, and the society has shifted with it.
 Advancement in technology with the introduction of mHealth has created a technological revolution using mobile phones and wireless devices for medical and healthcare applications.
 In a recent report, published by Progressive Markets, titled “Global mHealth Market – Opportunity and Forecast, 2014-2025,” the market is expected to reach $ 312214.4 million in 2025, growing at a CAGR of 36.48% during the forecast period, 2018-2025.

 Despite such modernization, studies suggest that we’re actually having less sex now than we use to decades earlier.
-On an average, no of times Americans had sex has declined by 15% from the late nineties.
-In case of Britishers, people in the age group of 16-44years had sex just under 5 times per month, which is a significant drop from previous 6.2.
-Another survey in Australia says that heterosexual couples were having sex on average 1.4 times per week, which is again a noteworthy drop form 1.8 previously.
+On average, no of times Americans had sex has declined by 15% from the late nineties.
+In the case of Britishers, people in the age group of 16-44years had sex just under 5 times per month, which is a significant drop from previous 6.2.
+Another survey in Australia says that heterosexual couples were having sex on average 1.4 times per week, which is again a noteworthy drop from 1.8 previously.
 The situation is perhaps most severe in Japan, where recent data has shown that 46% of women and 25% of men between the ages of 16 and 25 ‘despise’ sexual contact.

 Despite what we learn from romantic films or novels, practically, a good sex life takes some serious efforts.
 The fictional portrayals of love seldom reflect the complexities of real life, such as a healthy work-life balance, the dreaded dry spells, stress management— the list can go on.